-One disk should not be selected so that it can become the hot spare (configured in the next step).
+One disk should not be selected so that it can become the hot spare (configured later in this step).

 - e.
 Press Tab to move to VD Name.

 - f.
 Select name sda.

 - g.
 Press Tab to move to Advanced, then press Enter.